svilupp/LLMCheatsheets.jl/README.md

 [![Coverage](https://codecov.io/gh/svilupp/LLMCheatsheets.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/svilupp/LLMCheatsheets.jl)
 [![Aqua](https://raw.githubusercontent.com/JuliaTesting/Aqua.jl/master/badge.svg)](https://github.com/JuliaTesting/Aqua.jl)

-## Overview

-LLMCheatsheets.jl makes it easy and instant to teach AI models about new packages and repositories by creating cheatsheets from GitHub repositories.
-This tool aims to bridge the gap between human-accessible documentation and AI-friendly knowledge representation.
+**LLMCheatsheets.jl** is a Julia package that makes it easy and instant to teach AI models about new packages and repositories by creating cheatsheets from GitHub repositories.
+This tool bridges the gap between human-readable documentation and AI-friendly knowledge representation, allowing for seamless integration with language models and AI assistants.

 By default, we take a subset of the folders and files in the provided repository and summarize them using an LLM into a single cheatsheet.